Neislerw/ComPictor/README.md

-# PicPick
+# ComPictor

-PicPick is a Python application that helps you to compare and organize your photo collection efficiently.
+ComPictor is a Python application that helps you to compare and organize your photo collection efficiently.
 If you regularly take photos, you will know that you end up with anywhere from 2 to 50 attempts at getting the "right" shot.
 This is a good habit to be in from a photography stand point, but not great for keeping your photo gallery clean.
-With PicPick, you can move all of the semi-duplicates in to a folder, then review them in a "Battle-Royale style" head-to-head matchup to see the last photo standing.
+With ComPictor, you can move all of the semi-duplicates in to a folder, then review them in a "Battle-Royale style" head-to-head matchup to see the last photo standing.
 At the end you are left with the Best Photo, and a folder called delete, full of all the un-chosen photos, to make cleanup easier.

 ## Requirements